TheBeachLab/myComputing/doc/troubleshooting.md

 ## bash: append_path: command not found

 Everytime perl is updated this appears 3 times in every terminal window.
 This is because `.bashrc` sources `/etc/profile` which defines a function called `appendpath` and sources all files in the `/etc/profile.d` directory.
-And here's the problem: The file `/etc/profile.d/perlbin.sh` calls a function called `append_path` instead of `append
+And here's the problem: The file `/etc/profile.d/perlbin.sh` calls a function called `append_path` instead of `appendpath`

 ```bash
 # Set path to perl scriptdirs if they exist